In high school, my varsity soccer coach would preach: Masters change speed.

 True, a lot of us operate at different speeds.
 But I think we mix up when to go fast and when to go slow.

 More often, we rush for the longterm.
-We sprint for the short-term.
+We’re chill for the short-term.

 We can’t wait for the big promotion.
 We’ll push for our company to get acquired.
 We’re so impatient for the biggest outcomes.
 Fast, fast, fast.

 In contrast, we’ll delay running that experiment at work.
 We’ll ignore establishing a more streamlined process at our company.
-We’ll be quick to slowly work through crucial, smaller building blocks.
+We’ll delay enough that we slowly work through crucial, smaller building blocks.
 Slow, slow, slow.